jyg007/ep11signingserver/README.md

 ### Test Tooling

-The `genkey`, `sign`, `verify` are curl command wrapper to easily invoke the API server using mykey as default API key and secp256k1 as elliptic curve:
+The `genkey`, `sign`, `verify`, `genkeymulti` are curl command wrappers provided to easily invoke the API server using `mykey` as default API key value and secp256k1 as elliptic curve:

 1. Generate a key pair
 ```bash